Success Stories:

 8 Months Later

-Motor control increase with substantial decrease in involuntary muscle activity
+Increase in motor control with substantial decrease in involuntary muscle activity

 Weight-bearing and taking initial steps independently